 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
 Actual results could materially differ from those estimates.
 Management considers many factors in selecting appropriate financial accounting policies and controls, and in developing the estimates and assumptions that are used in the preparation of these financial statements.
 Management must apply significant judgment in this process.
 In addition, other factors may affect estimates, including: expected business and operational changes, sensitivity and volatility associated with the assumptions used in developing estimates, and whether historical trends are expected to be representative of future trends.
 The estimation process often may yield a range of potentially reasonable estimates of the ultimate future outcomes and management must select an amount that falls within that range of reasonable estimates.
 This process may result in actual results differing materially from those estimated amounts used in the preparation of the financial statements.
-Estimates are used in the following areas, among others: stock-based compensation expense, accrued expenses, revenue and income taxes.
+Estimates are used in the following areas, among others: acquisition-date fair value and subsequent fair value estimates used to assess impairment of long-lived assets, including goodwill and intangible assets, contingent consideration, stock-based compensation expense, accrued expenses, revenue and income taxes.